RumeelHussainbnb/CoreDAODocs/docs/Learn/economics/core-token/tokenomics.md

 ## Conclusion

 The tokenomics of CORE is crafted to support a robust and decentralized economy within the Core network.
-With a clear utility, a hard cap on supply, and a long-term reward distribution plan, Core DAO stands out as a platform that balances the principles of sound money with the necessities of a growing and evolving blockchain ecosystem.
+With a clear utility, a hard cap on supply, and a long-term reward distribution plan, Core Chain stands out as a platform that balances the principles of sound money with the necessities of a growing and evolving blockchain ecosystem.
 This financial model is designed to attract dedicated participants who will contribute to the network's strength and resiliency for decades to come.